Halfwalker/ZFS-root/README.md

     ```
     git clone https://github.com/Halfwalker/ZFS-root.git
     ```
+- Optionally copy the `ZFS-root.conf.example` to `ZFS-root.conf` and edit to suit.
 - Run the `ZFS-root.sh` script - it will prompt for everything it needs.
     ```
     cd ZFS-root